VoidWireInteractive/CreateLightCookie/README.md

 ### Step 6.
 Apply Last Generated
 If a light already has previously generated data, use **Apply Last Generated** to re-apply or update the existing cookie without baking again.

 ---
+## Button Assignments
+- **Generate and Assign Cookies**: [Destructive] Saves or Overwrites the current allocated texture for the light cookie.
+This is destructive if a cookie already exists under the same name.
+- **Apply Last Generated**: If a set of values for the currently selected object can be found, they can be reloaded from their most recent generation.
+- **Apply Changes To Preview**: If the `Auto Update Preview` is `false`, this applies the current settings to the preview window texture.
+- **Rever To Default**: Resets the values of the window to default.

+---